subramen/minGPT-ddp/mingpt/slurm/setup_pcluster_slurm.md

 ```
 pcluster configure --config config.yaml
 ```
-See config.yaml.template for an example
+See config.yaml.template for an example.
+Ensure you have a valid EC2 key-pair file

 ## 4. Create the cluster